Unemployment Insurance Rates

 In Kansas, the normal entry rate set for a new employer is contingent upon the type of business involved.
 Businesses in the construction industry begin with a 6% tax rate; all other business entities will have a 4% rate.

-In 2015, the employer tax rate maximum weekly benefit for new claims filed is $474 for up to 26 weeks.
+The employer tax rate maximum weekly benefit for new claims filed is $594 for up to 26 weeks.
 The minimum weekly benefit amount is $118.
-Employees dismissed without misconduct are eligible to receive benefits after a one?week waiting period.
+Employees dismissed without misconduct are eligible to receive benefits after a one week waiting period.
 An employee who voluntarily quits without good cause attributable to the work or to the employer or an employee who was discharged for misconduct connected with the work may be disqualified from receiving benefits.
 Employees discharged for misconduct are disqualified from receiving benefits from the date the discharge occurred, until they return to work and earn three times the weekly benefit amount of their claim.